-"We have not yet found the answer to the Communist political cadre and the one-man terrorist.
+"The basic problem on our side is that we have not yet found the answer to the Communist political cadro and the one-man terrorist.
 We will find the answer, but we have not yet."
 (Source 1.)

 deepe air-page 8